-Fiji – land of Festivals
+Fiji – The land of Festivals

 So we set off to catch a minivan to Suva – about 1 hour away through the windy hills.
 He is a cautious driver and has a near new van, so he is selective to whom he gives a ride and at $1.20 AU a ride for both of us, it is a bargain.

-Incredibly we bump into a friend from Adelaide – where else but at MacDonald’s!
+Incredibly we bump into a friend from Adelaide – where else but at MacDonalds!

-A 1 hour wait in the sun, sees him on the bouncy slide, but when he finally gets on, it is burning his feet and he is too hot and gets a blister so we move on.
+A 1-hour wait in the sun sees him on the bouncy slide, but when he finally gets on, it is burning his feet and he is too hot and gets a blister so we move on.

 Heading back to the bus we have to walk through the markets and my son is enthralled with the live crabs all tied together, to be sold in bunches.

 We try to get directions to our bus – there are about 100 all coming and going, and each driver points to the bus row behind him.
 Suva is a busy hub and with the land of festivals, it is tricky to work this out.
 Suddenly a bus swings in and they haul us on and take off as we are barely on the step inside.

 It is full as usual, and my son does his usual sleep trick, and flakes out.
 The lady next to me grabs him onto her lap.
 He wakes and they play.

 Back here, and as my son makes a new friend and learns to play rugby, I decide to stay another day and forget the hassle of moving to town.
 The next day, we make friends with some people that have an English speaking church that meets where we are staying.